invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 # (list all controlnet models)
 invokeai-model-install --list controlnet

+# (install the diffusers model using its hugging face repo_id)
+invokeai-model-install --add stabilityai/stable-diffusion-xl-base-1.0

+# (install a diffusers model that lives in a subfolder)
+invokeai-model-install --add stabilityai/stable-diffusion-xl-base-1.0:vae

-# (install the model at the indicated URL)
+# (install the checkpoint model at the indicated URL)
 invokeai-model-install --add https://civitai.com/api/download/models/128713

+# (delete the named model if its name is unique)
+invokeai-model-install --delete analog-diffusion

-# (delete the named model)
+# (delete the named model using its fully qualified name)
-invokeai-model-install --delete sd-1/main/analog-diffusion
+invokeai-model-install --delete sd-1/main/test_model
 ```

 ### Installation via the Web GUI